Fkourouma1/Pewlett-Hackard-Analysis/README.md

 ## Summary
 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?
 After our analysis, we realize that 6 roles need to be filled .
 The total count of retiring employees is 72,458.(see details in the cvs images attached.)
-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
 The total mentorship_eligibility employees is 1,549 while the the current employees total is 33,118.
 We think that the number of coach is very small compare to the total of current employees.

 ### Provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
   1- we determined the count of retiring employees based on the department name.
 Our data shows that the Development and Sales departments has highest number of retiring employees.We created a table name retirint_dept_count by joining current_emp, departments and dept_emp tables.
 Then GROUP BY dept_no and dept_name.
-  2-
+  2- We also created a table called "retiring_salaries".
+We used the DISTINCT ON function to make sure no name is being duplicated.
+Next we joined the employees table as well as titles and the salaries.
+This analysis to allow the company to visualize the salary of the current retiring employees based on their titles and were born from '1965-01-01' to '1965-12-31'.